libAudioFlux/audioFlux/README.md

 In the above tasks, **mel spectrogram** and **mfcc** features are commonly used in traditional machine-learning based on statistics and deep-learning based on neural network.

 **`audioFlux`** provides systematic, comprehensive and multi-dimensional feature extraction and combination, and combines various deep learning network models to conduct research and development learning in different fields.

+Can be used for deep learning, pattern recognition, signal processing, bioinformatics, statistics, finance, etc.

 ###  Functionality